 The typeface can be a vast and complex thing, but it does not have to be.
 We only need a little to make a big difference in the stuff we do every day.
 Here are five basic typefaces that you need to know first.

 Sans-Serif does not have an extra stroke.
 Popular Sans Serif fonts include Helvetica, Avant-Garde, Arial, Geneva, and much more.
-This style gives a feeling of casualty, simplicity, and approachability than Serif.
-These fonts are great for the contents of websites, blogs, and other flat designs to create a sense of humanistic and classy.
+This style gives a feeling of casualty, simplicity, and approachability more than Serif.
+These fonts are great for the contents of websites, blogs, and other flat designs to create a sense of humanitarianism and classiness.

-Blackletter is referred to as Gothic or Old English with a dense black texture and highly decorated caps.
+Blackletter is Gothic or Old English with a dense black texture and highly decorated caps.
 Some Blackletter fonts are Fette Fraktur and Engravers Old English.
-They can express the spooky, mystical, and classical vibe in book covers, movie titles, and CD packaging.
+They can express the spooky, mystical, and classical vibe on book covers, movie titles, and CD packaging.

-Font pairing is like choosing color schemes.
+Font pairing tips and tricks are like choosing color schemes.
 If we cannot combine them, our design project may look clumsy.
 So make sure to select fonts with different categories to complement each other.
 Here is an example:

-The problem is, both the headline font (Surveyor Display Black) and the sub-headline font (Baskerville Bold) are alike.
+The problem is, that both the headline font (Surveyor Display Black) and the sub-headline font (Baskerville Bold) are alike.
 It is because they are classy fonts.
-It is okay, but some people may ask, “Which one is the headline?” after seeing the disaster combination of our content.
+It is okay, but some people may ask, “Which one is the headline?” after seeing the disastrous combination of our content.

 Then, how to fix it?
-How if we put a Bold sans-Serif as a headline font?
+What if we put a Bold sans-Serif as a headline font?

 Looking for the right combination is excellent for choosing countless typeface libraries.
 Actually, there is no limitation on how many fonts we should use in a project.
 A senior designer can use ten fonts, and they still can manage to look good before moving further.

 The next is to get the proper size between the header and body text.
-For instance, it uses a 24-point font for the title and 18-point font for the body text on the left side.
-It is no different in size, making it look harder for the reader to identify the critical point.
+For instance, it uses a 24-point font for the title and an 18-point font for the body text on the left side.

-The order in which we read information should be clearly defined by a visual hierarchy in our design.
-For example, the header on the right side uses 36-point and 18-point as a body text to allow the readers to perceive the point quickly.
+A visual hierarchy should clearly define the order in which we read the information in our design.
+For example, the header on the right side uses 36-point and 18-point as body text to allow the readers to perceive the point quickly.

 In order to create a clear visual hierarchy is to adjust font weights with different boldness.
 For instance, we just use Roboto Light as a header and body text.
 They simply do not fit well together because they are similarly thin.

-Making a difference is beautiful, but it does not mean to make something awkward.
+Making a difference is beautiful, but it does not mean making something awkward.
 The things we should do are to create visual harmony and to repel the readers’ boredom.
-Well, combining different fonts are pretty fine since we consider the proportions and height.
+Well, combining different fonts is pretty fine since we consider the proportions and height.

 If one of our fonts has a very artistic style, avoid pairing it with similar character fonts.
 Otherwise, our design looks terrible and illegible.
 Our best choice is to pair a different font with a more neutral or simple one.

-In the example above, Monotype Corsiva is combined with the Segoe Print font.
-They are not perfect combinations, actually.
-However, the illustration on the right side uses the more neutral Monserat as body text to balance Blackjack font as a header.
+However, the illustration on the right side uses the more neutral Monserat as body text to balance the Blackjack font as a header.
 Look, our design is more pleasant and readable, isn’t it?

 Many people hate paragraphs.
-But how if it is the only way to present a piece of information?
-The only way is learning to pair fonts based on interest, like headline arrangement in articles.
+But what if it is the only way to present a piece of information?
+The only way is to learn to pair fonts based on interest, like headline arrangement in articles.
 Let’s take a look at how the way LinkedIn publish their article:

-We should implement all the tips and tricks above with the four essential concepts in typography like kerning, leading, tracking, and hierarchy for enhancing our design experience.
-As a beginner, we do not need to know everything about them, just enough to give some excellent references for all design projects.
+We should implement all the tips and tricks above with the four essential concepts in typography kerning, leading, tracking, and hierarchy for enhancing our design experience.
+As beginners, we do not need to know everything about them, just enough to give some excellent references for all design projects.
 Take your time to learn them.

 Hierarchy is used to catch the reader’s eyes by showing them where to begin and where to go next about what they read.
 Indeed, this action needs to use different levels of emphasis.